| Report by KTLfsktl@uaf.edu

 numbing decibels of band music crashing out of the speakers

 was not really our style.
+But particularly for

 this show, because this performance was a musical narrative